Chattanooga Social Security Disability Lawyer

 Unfortunately a debilitating work injury sometimes prevents the injured worker’s return to the workforce and a disability claim must be pursued with the Social Security Administration (SSA).
 It’s true that you can apply for SSD benefits on your own; however, if you miss a deadline in the application process or fail to include all the necessary medical documentation the Social Security Administration is highly likely to deny your claim for benefits.
 When you have the help of an experienced SSD attorney to handle filing your appeals and represent you at a hearing before an administrative law judge, you can avoid many common mistakes that occur when a claim for disability benefits is not fully developed with the requisite medical evidence.

 Mistakes also occur within the SSA.
 Overworked claims reviewers may incorrectly apply disability determination rules and deny your benefits.
 And in the case of a woman in California, a widow with a permanent disability learned the SSA had miscalculated her monthly benefit payment over 15 years, shorting her $56,000 during that time.
 Upon discovering the error, the SSA paid the woman what she was owed.

-John R. Colvin is a Chattanooga area SSD attorney who knows from experience the kind of mistakes that can occur when claimants fail to fully understand the importance of having the correct information and documentation submitted in a timely manner to the SSA for claims processing.
+John R. Colvin is a Chattanooga social security disability lawyer who knows from experience the kind of mistakes that can occur when claimants fail to fully understand the importance of having the correct information and documentation submitted in a timely manner to the SSA for claims processing.
 With his help, you’re in the best position possible to get the benefits you need.

 The Long Wait for Benefits